jaklilu/The_Bibel_Bus_v2/context.md

 # The Bible Bus - Project Context & Progress

 ## 🎯 **Project Overview**
 **The Bible Bus - Web App** is a mobile-first React web application for managing Bible reading groups, user dashboards, milestone notifications, and community engagement.
-The backend is Node.js/Express with SQLite for local development, with deployment to Netlify.
+The backend is Node.js/Express with SQLite for local development.
+Frontend deploys to Netlify, backend deploys to Render, with Netlify proxying API requests to the Render backend.

 ## 🏗️ **Architecture & Technology Stack**